precup/bimon/README.md

 src/mrp_manager.py:212:            sys.exit(1)
 bisect needs to handle its own error codes

-31 Functional
+48 Functional
-  25 Major
+  21 Major
   - 3 Hotkeys
   - 2 MacOS support
         Support storing folders instead of binaries
         Support running nested file
-  - 4 Add Windows execute_in_subwindow support

   - 4 Optimize decompression times, redo bundles to match
   - 4 Autoextract next possible commits in threads while bisecting get_next_commits needs updating
   - 8 zip mode
         conversion command
-  14 Minor
+  27 Minor
+      Bugs
+      - 1 defend against size 0 ranges
       - 1 audit behavior for extremely small commit ranges (1 commit, etc)
-  - 2 use the commit range arguments everywhere add initial range argument to bisect
-  - 1 defend against size 0 ranges
-  - 1 bisect error codes
-  - 1 bisect:320 no more commits to test (expand range?)
       - 1 fix bugs with start_commit not being included in rev-lists
-  - 1 check that is_ancestor being false for self isn't a problem
-  - 1 startup check for range validity
-  - 1 keep track of a latest commit for repro instead of using the range?
-  - 1 check that I don't assume range_start and range_end are resolved
+      - 1 progress bar clips onto next line, blank line before histogram line??
       - 1 ctrl c jumps up by 1 and overwrites the bottom bar of the compiler output
-  - 1 progress bar clips onto next line, bland line before histogram line??
       - 1 signal handler death message is incorrect for instadie modes
+      - 1 check that I don't assume range_start and range_end are resolved
+      - 1 couldn't find that one MRP in the comments
+      - 1 check that is_ancestor being false for self isn't a problem Arguments
+      - 2 use the commit range arguments everywhere add initial range argument to bisect
+      - 1 allow for ranges in commit lists
+      - 1 boolean arguments shouldn't require the positionals, really awkward
+      - 1 startup check for range validity Input/Output
+      - 1 print link to the issue page on repro
+      - 1 add issue number to project title
       - 1 some inputs should allow enter for y probably
+      - 1 fallback bar if no unicode and no color
+      - 1 color bar shouldn't show if color is disabled/not supported
+      - 1 non unicode support
+      - 1 256 color histogram support??
+      Misc
-  - 1 open the issue page on repro?
+      - 1 bisect error codes
-  - 3 analyze a batch of issues
+      - 1 cache before using so you don't have to reunpack on ctrl c
+      - 1 Should more things fetch?
+      --
-  - 1 add issue number to project title
+      - 1 bisect:320 no more commits to test (expand range?)
-  - 1 couldn't find that one MRP in the comments
       - 1 fast way to upload mrp
-  - 1 cache before using so you don't have to reunpack on ctrl c

-Should more things fetch?
-allow pasting zip urls for projects?
+      - 1 keep track of a latest commit for repro instead of using the range?

 10 Finishing touches
 - 1 Add anything else useful to the init command